 Add To Favorites

-Glue your waterfall to a corrugated cardboard base.
+Students glue their waterfalls to a corrugated cardboard base.
 Air-dry.

-To make a plunge pool, glue leftover paper strips to cover cardboard base.
+To make a plunge pool, students glue leftover paper strips to cover cardboard base.
 Mix equal parts of glue and water to make a shiny glaze.
 Brush over the strips forming the waterfall and the plunge pool (but not the rocks).

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho